WinstonHuTiger/BraSyn_tutorial/README.md

      --batch_size 1 --gpu_ids 0
 ```
 **Note**: the minimum GPU memory requirement is 24GB and the training time is about 28 hours on a single 4090 RTX GPU.
 After the training, you have able to view Structural Similarity (SSIM) Index and Peak Signal-to-Noise Ratio (PSNR)  metric in the output.
 SSIM indicates the structural similarity, such as tissue similarity in our case here.
-As for the segmentation score, we will discuss it in [inference](#inference).
+As for the segmentation (Dice) score, we will discuss it in [inference](#inference).
 You are also welcome to include other metrics in your own research.

 ### Inference
 The inference pipeline can be summarized as following: